akshayrdeodhar/akshayrdeodhar.github.io/about.markdown

 ## 2022- Georgia Tech, Nvidia, and Sambanova Systems

+In Spring 2022, I worked as a teaching assistant for Prof Kishore Ramachandran's course, CS 6210 Advanced Operating Systems.

 I'll be fulfilling my long-cherished dream of working in a chip company this year, **twice**.
 In summer, I'll be interning at **Nvidia**, working in the **Containers and Kubernetes** team.
 In fall, I'll be interning at **Sambanova Systems**,